30% off sitewide! Sale ends soon. -dsktp

 Lion’s Mane - Connecting Past, Present and Future

 The powers of medicinal mushrooms have been researched and used for centuries, but just how long have they been helping humans?
+And what are the mushroom supplement benefits humans experience?
 The potential anti-inflammatory benefits of natural fungi were identified as early as 450 BCE by Greek physician Hippocrates (yep, that Hippocrates).

 Lion’s Mane, or Hou Tou Gu, has been used in Traditional Chinese Medicine to improve cognitive function, improve memory, support heart health, promote digestive function and more for centuries.